fvthima/Tutoreal/README.md

 7.⁠  ⁠Once the session concludes, have the student provide feedback and leave a review.
 The tutor can then log in to view the received feedback.

 8.⁠  ⁠For further testing, the student can repeat the booking process multiple times and deliberately leave a few bad reviews for the same tutor.
-Then, by re‐entering the same search criteria on the “Find a Tutor” page, you can observe that the top match changes—demonstrating that the matching system is learning from past session data.
+Then, by re‐entering the same search criteria on the “Find a Tutor” page, you can observe that the top match changes, demonstrating that the matching system is learning from past session data.

-### Module-specific Scripts:
+### Module-Specific Scripts:

  - issue_extraction.py: Extract and analyze issues from text data.